Ready to take your students' electronics and programming skills to the next level?

-Orders can be placed here on the website or feel free to contact us for a custom quote or to submit a purchase order.
-Each institutional purchase order must include the following three line items:
+Orders can be placed here on the website or feel free tocontact usfor a custom quote or to submit a purchase order.
+Each web order or institutional purchase order must include the following three items:

 We recommend including the classroom teacher's email address on the PO so we can set up a download account for the teacher at the time the order is created.
 This will allow the teacher to access the curriculum without delay.

-- The curriculum is available as a downloadable PDF only.
+The curriculum is available as a downloadable PDF only.
 We do not offer printed copies.

 Level B Component Kit